All Episodes

 Might even just shorten it to one word.

-The um the imma the uh what did I have wrote it down?
+What did I wrote it down?

 The Immaculation.

-Yes, that's of Barack Obama.
+Yes, of Barack Obama.

-Oh, I wrote it down the other night.
+I wrote it down the other night.

 All right.

-The crash yesterday of that uh of that Airbus 720, U.S. Airways 720.
+The crash yesterday of that Airbus 720, U.S. Airways 720.

-I don't think people understand uh how miraculous, and I don't even know you'd call it a miracle.
+I don't think people understand how miraculous, and I don't even know you'd call it a miracle.

 I mean, a lot of people want to, but this was human skill that made this happen.

-I've I've heard a number of uh passengers on that plane say that there was hardly any panic.
+From the pilot to the co-pilot to the flight attendants, I've heard a number of passengers on that plane say that there was hardly any panic.

 There was some fright.